lachlan-ibm/ibmvia_autoconf/docs/container.rst

 Managing Container Deployments
 ==============================
 As configuration is applied to a Verify Identity Access deployment, a snapshot is generated and published to a well known endpoint, where it can be fetched and unpacked by the runtime containers.
-The runtime contaienrs are only able to unpack aac snapshot during first-boot; therefore they must be restarted in order to pick up a new configuration.
+The runtime containers are only able to unpack aac snapshot during first-boot; therefore they must be restarted in order to pick up a new configuration.

 The autoconf module has some capacity to manage the restarting of runtime containers so that configuration can be incremental.
 To